davej23/trader/README.md

 This library is a work in progress, has not been tested and comes with no warranty.

 ## Usage
+API token is automatically pulled from the environment variable `T212_API_TOKEN`.

 ```python
 from trader.api import T212Client
 from trader.constants import T212Server